h5netcdf/h5netcdf/README.rst

 h5netcdf has two APIs, a new API and a legacy API.
-Both interfaces currently reproduce most of the features of the netCDF interface, with the notable exceptions of:

-- support for operations the rename or delete existing objects.
+Both interfaces currently reproduce most of the features of the netCDF interface, with the notable exception of support for operations the rename or delete existing objects.
-- The legacy interface currently does not support resizing unlimited dimensions with array indexing.
-Dimensions can be manually resized with ``Group.resize(dimension, size)`` which will resize the dimension axes and all dependent variables.

-We simply haven't gotten around to implementing these features yet.
+We simply haven't gotten around to implementing this yet.
 Patches would be very welcome.

 New API